motherjones/story-tools/README.md

 #### Upload your data

 On the tool's README section, open the Spreadsheet Template link.
-When it opens in Google Docs, go to ``File > Make a Copy``
+When it opens in Google Docs, go to ``File > Make a Copy``.
+Give your project a working title.

-Name your project, then go to ``File > Move to Folder > Mother Jones Drive > folder for your beat``
+``File > Move to Folder > Mother Jones Drive > folder for your beat``.
+Make Mother Jones the owner of the spreadsheet under ``Sharing > Owner``.

 Replace the data in the spreadsheet with the data for your project.
-Check the README for any rules for changing column names, order, and so on
+Check the README for specifics.

 ``File > Publish to the Web`` Publish just the sheet with your data.
 Make sure that automatic republishing is turned on.
 Notice the URL that's created after you hit Publish; you'll need that later.